SFPC/sfpc.github.io/codeecologies.md

 ### How can I participate?

 Event is free and open to all.
-[Registration](https://www.eventbrite.com/e/code-ecologies-tickets-52863504164) is open.
+[RSVP](https://www.eventbrite.com/e/code-ecologies-tickets-52863504164)

 ### Is the event accessible?

-We will provide ASL interpretation, Real Time Captioning and support participants disability and access needs.
+We will provide ASL interpretation, Real Time Captioning and support participants disability and access based on needs.
 If you have any access needs, please describe on the registration form.

-If you have specific questions, please contact Taeyoon Choi at (taeyoon@sfpc.io)
+If you want to participate remotely via shared documents, chat channel and video, please contact the organizers via Taeyoon Choi at (taeyoon@sfpc.io)

 ### Suggested readings